Back to All Events

 • Movement-building strategies

-Workshop: Climate Communication - From Message to Action
+[Workshop] Climate Communication: From Message to Action

-*Speakers to be announced very soon.
-Program subject to change.
+*Program subject to change.

 *In attending this event, guests consent to the Notice of Filming and Photography and accept their personal data processing according to Foundation House’s Event & Privacy Policy.